Mercury Retrograde Is Here To Cause All-Round Calamity

 One of the most significant astrological events of spring, alongside the two eclipses, is Mercury retrograde.
-This cosmic event will last approximately three and a half weeks (from April 1 to 25), causing communication problems, calamities in travel, and technological issues.
+This cosmic event will last approximately three and a half weeks (from 1st to 25th April), causing communication problems, calamities in travel, and technological issues.
 It is the first full occurrence of Mercury retrograde in 2024.
 The previous Mercury retrograde, which ended on New Year’s Day 2024, disrupted the implementation of New Year’s resolutions and goals.
-However, this time, we are experiencing it in its entirety, which means we could reconnect with past love interests, face scheduling issues, and find that miscommunication may escalate minor arguments.
+However, this time, we are experiencing it in its entirety, which means we could reconnect with past love interests, face scheduling issues and find that miscommunication may escalate minor arguments.

 AdvertisementADVERTISEMENT

 Sounds fun, right?
-Well, (insert sarcasm) it gets better: Mercury begins its planetary moonwalk during an “eclipse corridor.”
-This means that Mercury enters its retrograde zone in between the two eclipses of the season — the lunar eclipse on March 25 and the total solar eclipse on April 8.
+Well, (insert sarcasm) it gets better: Mercury begins its planetary moonwalk during an “eclipse corridor”.
+This means that Mercury enters its retrograde zone in between the two eclipses of the season — the lunar eclipse on 25th March and the total solar eclipse on 8th April.
 Therefore we must be mindful of the power our words hold during the eclipses.
 We’ll even feel this energy brewing before the eclipses commence.
-The pre-retrograde begins on March 18, the day before the spring equinox, and the post-retrograde, known as “retroshade,” ends on May 13 (bringing nearly two months of Mercurial chaos).
+The pre-retrograde begins on 18th March, the day before the spring equinox, and the post-retrograde, known as “retroshade,” ends on 13th May (bringing nearly two months of Mercurial chaos).

 AdvertisementADVERTISEMENT